MuShuw/cnam_cfdna/README.md

 We test many model configurations.

 The script `032_parallel_ClassificationScoring.sh` is used to train the gene classification model for each FANTOM ontology and each model configurations.
-It relies, internally, on the `03b_ClassificationScoring.py` script, which trains an SVM model for each model configuration (see below).
+It relies, internally, on the `031_ClassificationScoring.py` script, which trains an SVM model for each model configuration (see below).

-### LincRNA configurations
+### Model configurations using lincRNAs

 ```bash
 bash 032_parallel_ClassificationScoring.sh     \